dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 is clicked, but only when the dialog box is displayed.
 In other words, clicking the

-Cancel button when you’re designing the dialog box won’t execute the
+Cancel button when you're designing the dialog box won't execute the

 procedure.
-Because the Cancel button’s Cancel property is set to True, pressing
+Because the Cancel button's Cancel property is set to True, pressing

 Esc also triggers the CancelButton_Click procedure.